farrukh-ahm/Borrow-A-Story-Library/README.md

     - Again, the code was not properly iterating through the queryset and hence wasn't checking the user's bookmarks as intended.
     - This was solved by adding a function ``user_bookmarked`` in the Book model class and changing the code, whose final form will be discussed in the next point.

-8. The Book card on Homepage was displaying multiple bookmark icons.
+8. The Book card on the Homepage was displaying multiple bookmark icons.
-    - The code was iterating through the queryset and displaying the bookmarks according to all the users who had bookmarked the book.
+    - The code was iterating through the queryset and displayed the bookmarks according to all the users who had bookmarked the book.
     - ``user_bookmarked`` function was added to the Book model class, which extracted a list of users.
     - The code in the template was changed to its final form ``{% if user.id in book.user_bookmarked %}``, which now checks if the current user's name is in the list.
     - The bookmark works as intended now, both in functionality and display.